 About this Recipe

 You better get ready since we have a lot of baking (and eating dough scraps!) ahead of us over the next few weeks.
 I went into full Christmas mode last weekend.
 With Christmas just under three weeks away I figured I better get down to business decorating our home and getting some baking done.
 I recently bought super cute cookie stamps and I was dying to use them.
 First thing on my list: Spiced Christmas Cookies.
-This recipe for Spiced Christmas Cookies is great for getting the little ones involved in baking AND it also makes a great gift for family, friends, and colleagues.
-Go ahead, give it a try.
+This recipe for Spiced Christmas Cookies is great for getting the little ones involved in baking.

 How to make Spiced Christmas Cookies